connororr/Airautomation-static/README.md

 3. valve/cylinder page
 4. contact us page.

-In the future I would also like to make an online product catalogue similar to this https://www.festo.com/us/en/c/automation/industrial-automation-id_pim2/ for pneumatic parts that are imported from italy.
+In the future I would also like to make an online product catalogue, and maybe online store, similar to this https://www.festo.com/us/en/c/automation/industrial-automation-id_pim2/ for pneumatic parts that are imported from italy.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).